-An architecture design brief plays a vital role in documenting a projects required outcomes and deliverable’s, and so here we discuss what the document is, why it is important, and how to use and write one yourself…
+An architecture design brief plays a vital role in documenting and managing a projects required outcomes and deliverable’s, and so here we discuss what this document is, why it is important, and how to use and write one yourself.

 With regards to the document containing the design brief, this can be as detailed or as limiting as the author decides, and can be anything from a single piece paper or a fully-fledged bound document.